jhhspace/Nyatastic/TOS.md

 ## Third-Party Links and Services
 Our bot may contain links to third-party web sites or services that are not owned or controlled by Jhhspace Inc.

 Our domain names are [nekogirl.net](https://nekogirl.net) and [jhhspace.com](https://jhhspace.com/).
-Some of the domains listed might have subdomains such as api or rdct.
+Some of the domains listed might have subdomains such as api, rdct or go.

 We will not be responsible for any third-party actions taken on your account.
 Please contact the respective party for the actions taken on you.

 ## Intellectual Property
 The logo and any pictures related to Nyatastic are strictly copyrighted.
-Please contact us at `support@jhhspace.com` if you have any inquiry about our bot.
+Please contact us at `ip@jhh.moe` if you have any inquiry about our bot.

 ## Changes
 We reserve the right, at our sole discretion, to modify or replace these Terms at any time.
 It is your responsibility to periodically check our Terms of Service

 ## Contact Us
-If you have any questions about these Terms, please contact us at `support@jhhspace.com` or on our [support server](https://go.nekogirl.net/)
+If you have any questions about these Terms, please contact us at `support@jhhspace.com` or on our [support server](https://discord.gg/zUjrHU4hVd)